-According to the Whatcom County Treasurer's office, Neufeldt paid $1.055 million for the property.
-Jiangong Lei of Tacoma had purchased the property in 2006 for $1.23 million.
+On Friday, Nov.
+1 Lynden Floor owner Greg Neufeldt purchased the Dutch Village Mall at 655 Front St. from Jiangong Lei of Tacoma.
+Accord-ing to the Whatcom County Treasurer’s office, Neufeldt paid $1.055 million for the property.
+Lei had purchased the property in 2006 for $1.23 million.

-Elements Hospitality, which renovates hotels and resorts, will move its nearly 40 Lynden employees into some of the empty spaces and begin refurbishing the facility.
-The plan is to lease two of the other retail spots; each are about 800 square feet, said Broersma.
+Elements Hospitality, which renovates hotels and resorts, will move its nearly 40 Lynden employees into some of the empty spaces and begin re-furbishing the facility.
+The plan is to lease two of the other retails spots; each are about 800 square feet in size, said Broersma.

-One of the first things they want to do is get the windmill operating once again, Broersma said.
+One of the first things they want to do is get the windmill operating once again, said Broersma.

 “We plan to use the windmill as a rallying point,” said Broersma.
 “Lynden needs to find a way to get Lynden people back downtown, and with this and Delft Square, it is a start.”

-As the company renovates the building and signs tenants, Elements will begin planning for its long-term project of expanding the inn.
+As the company renovates the building and signs tenants, Elements will also begin planning for its long-term project of expanding the inn.
 It has seven rooms, three of which are in the windmill.
-He noted the operators have done a good job keeping rooms at the inn looking good, but attracting guests is challenging when the rest of the building has so many empty spaces.
+He noted the operators have done a good job keeping rooms at the inn looking good, but that it can be challenging attracting guests with the rest of the building having so many empty spaces.

 “We are exceptionally excited to have something fall into place,” Vis said.

 Broersma, who grew up in Lynden, said one factor in the purchase is to create more space for Elements, a company that has grown substantially since it started in 2005.
-It began as a division of Lynden Floor and is currently in the process of becoming a separate company.
+It began as a division of Lynden Floor and is currently in the process of becoming a separate company, Broersma said.

-Elements focuses on renovations of hotels, particularly on the West Coast.
-Locally the company converted the former Homestead resort into condominiums and has done work at Semiahmoo Resort in Blaine.
+The company focuses on renovations of hotels, particularly on the West Coast.
+Locally the company converted the former Homestead resort into condominiums and has done some work at Semiahmoo Resort in Blaine.

 He said having around 40 employees in that stretch of downtown will help create a buzz that will lead to more traffic around the restaurants and stores, drawing in local residents.
 That’s the first step to eventually attract more visitors to the area.